matiascodesal/awesome-openusd/README.md

 * [usd-interest Google Group](https://groups.google.com/g/usd-interest) - Search years through years of USD questions or ask one here.
 * [ASWF USD Working Group](https://github.com/AcademySoftwareFoundation/wg-usd) - Information about the ASWF USD Working Group.
 * [usd-core on Google Colab](https://github.com/philsawicki/usd-core-on-google-colab) - Example showing how you can use usd-core on Google Colab notebooks.
+* [USD Imaging on Google Colab](https://github.com/philsawicki/usd-imaging-on-google-colab) - Example showing how you can use USD Imaging on Google Colab notebooks.